Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

 This prototype focuses on the EasyBuild setup.

+TODO to finish this prototype:

+  * Hide the common partition in the results of ``module spider`` since we don't want regular users to be confronted with that partition.

+  * Hide EasyBuild-production/common and EasyBuild-user/common unless the common
+    partition is loaded?

+  * cpe modules, and a script that generates them automatically?

+    Challenge in case we switch to a hierarchical MNS

+      * Ensure that when loading a cpe* module, the MODULEPATH for the modules installed by the user is also adapted.

 Changes compared to design 0.3:

   * We implemented only the stack_partition variant to reduce the amount of work.